NetApp/Ansible-with-Active-IQ-Unified-Manager/README.md

-# Ansible with NetApp Service Level Manager
+# NetApp Service Level Manager Ansible Integration Solution

-This pack contains Ansible modules and sample playbooks which enables you to configure service level based NetApp storage management using NetApp Service Level Manager.
-Ansible behaves as the orchestrator tool.
+This pack contains Ansible modules and sample playbooks for NetApp® Service Level Manager (SLM) that enable you to configure service-level-based NetApp storage management.
+The Ansible modules for SLM act as the orchestrator tool.

 # Disclaimer
-These Ansible modules and sample playbooks are written as best effort and provide no warranties or SLAs, expressed or implied.
+This document contains best practices for Ansible modules and sample playbooks, it provides no warranties or SLAs, expressed or implied.

 # Repository includes:
-1. Ansible NetApp Service Level Manager Modules
+1. Ansible modules for SLM
-2. Sample Playbooks
+2. Sample playbooks (part of module documentation)
-3. README
+3. README file

 # Supported configurations:
-1. Control server distros: RHEL 7.x CentOS 7.x
-2. NetApp Service Level Manager - 1.0RC3
+1. NetApp Service Level Manager version 1.2 general availability (GA)
-3. Minimum ONTAP version - ONTAP 9.x
+2. Ansible version 2.7.0

 # Overview
-These Ansible Modules will help you configure service level based NetApp storage management using NetApp Service Level Manager.
+You can use Ansible modules for SLM to configure service-level-based NetApp storage management.

-These modules can be downloaded on your ansible server using the configuration steps below.
-Once these modules are configured, they can be used in custom written playbook according to specific use cases or requirements.
-The functionality of these modules is to act as an interface between Ansible and NetApp Service Level Manager.
-With these modules the commands given at the Ansible server will be translated to RESTful api calls to NetApp Service Level Manager and communicated back.
+You can download the modules on your Ansible server using the following configuration steps.
+After you configure the modules, you can use them to write custom playbooks according to specific use cases or requirements.
+The modules function as an interface between Ansible and NetApp Service Level Manager.
+Using the modules, the commands provided at the Ansible server are translated into RESTful API calls to SLM.
+Responses are sent from SLM to the Ansible server.

 # Configuration
-1. Get a working Ansible Setup (rhel-7 or centos-7)
+## Prerequisites
+1. Ansible must be setup (RHEL-7)
-3. Get a working NetApp Service Level Manager Setup
+2. NetApp Service Level Manager version 1.2 GA must be installed and working

+ ## Steps
-2. Sign-in as root at the Ansible Master machine and the Ansible Slave servers
+1. Log in as root at both the Ansible Master machine and the Ansible Slave servers.
-3. Edit the ansible.cfg file to edit the ansible modules library folder.
-Run command: vi /etc/ansible/ansible.cfg
+2. To modify the Ansible modules library folder, edit the ansible.cfg file using the command: vi /etc/ansible/ansible.cfg
-4. Find the commented line for library default value.
-Remove the # sign from start of the line.
-Edit it to library = /root/modules
+3. Find the commented line for the library default value; remove the # sign from start of the line and change it to: library = /root/modules
-5. At the Ansible server, sign-in with root privileges
+4. Log in as root at the Ansible server.
-6. Create a new directory.
-Command: mkdir modules
+5. Create a directory using the command: mkdir modules
-7. Run Command:
+6. Run the command:
 cd modules
-8. Run Command:
+7. Run the command:
 pwd
-9. Verify that the output is "/root/modules"
+8. Verify that the output is:
+/root/modules
-10. Now download all the modules from ‘modules/NetApp Service Level Manager’ inside "/root/modules"(download these modules to either Master Ansible server or the Slave Ansible servers)
+9. In "/root/modules”, download all modules from “modules/NetApp Service Level Manager”.
+Note: You can download these modules to either of the Master Ansible servers.
-11. Install 'requests' python package pip install requests
+10. Install the “requests” Python package PIP install requests.
-12. Make use of sample playbooks provided to get started
+11. Use the sample playbooks provided to get started.

-# Related Project
+# Module Documentation
-Ansible with OnCommand API Services for Element based NetApp storage management.
-Look https://github.com/NetApp/Ansible-with-OnCommand-API-Services/
+You can access documentation for each module using the Ansible standard doc command. ansible-doc nslm_luns.py

 # Support
-Please enter an issue (https://github.com/NetApp/Ansible-with-NetApp-Service-Level-Manager/issues) if you would like to report a defect
+Report any problems to: https://github.com/NetApp/Ansible-with-NetApp-Service-Level-Manager/issues